HarryPaniccc/writing/The Einzberns have Returned.md

 As Roahn stoked the crowd, two men found their feet at the edge of the room.
 The older of the two — the Bull, the club members called him — was as wide as two men and had the strength of three.
 People often said that the mason's son had learned to _eat_ the stone he worked with, and that was what had given him his undefeated run in the ring.
 No matter who faced him, and no matter how many times that nose had been broken, he simply never went down.

-Roahn announced his opponent first which gave the Bull a moment to analyze what he would be facing.
-He liked to think his victories were in part due to his opponents thinking him dull, but his short stint under the previous sheriff taught him that sizing his enemy up was half of any fight.
+Roahn announced his opponent first which gave the Bull a moment to analyse what he would be facing.
+He was sure that his victorious run was in part due to his opponents thinking him dull, but his short stint under the previous sheriff taught him that sizing his enemy up was half of any fight.
+Unfortunately, he did not know much about the challenger.

-The younger man was shorter than him, with shorter reach and uncut black, dusty hair that reached just below his chin.
+The younger man was shorter than him, with a shorter reach and uncut black, dusty hair that reached just below his chin.
 He had an air of dirtiness about him, and the Bull would have thought him a beggar if his body was not cut from steel and sewn with scars.
 Twice before he had seen this boy fight.
 He was scrappy, but the men he struck usually did not want to stand up again.
 Personal hygiene aside — the boy even used too much chalk on his hands — the Bull was hoping for an attrition tonight, especially after the melees he had watched so far.
 There was enough blood on the ground to turn the sand nearly to mud.
 He could even taste iron on the air.

 >[!Note]
 >Use the opportunity to introduce Roahn more than just his hair colour

-The brown haired ringmaster did well in introducing the younger man.
-He was from Keldmire, the walled city South West of Mount Ethris in the middle of Sirkonos.
+The rat-like ringmaster did well in introducing the younger man, mostly summarising what The Bull already knew.
+He was from Keldmire, the walled city South West of Mount Ethris in the central Sirkonos.
 The word out of Keldmire recently had been tales of horror.
 Gangs seizing the city, the previous lords and sheriff being put to death, and the Kronesguard not doing a thing about it.
 It was likely the Bull's opponent was a deserter, unwilling to sit by wearing the mark of the King's justice on your shoulder all the while doing nothing as monsters seized your home.
 Desertion was an executable offense, the Kronesguard is a tightly run military, but the Bull could respect a man willing to abandon a path of false ideals and try to find his own way in a world run by blind men.

 He waited as Roahn fed the crowd what he could to draw every eye in the room.
 A silence formed where there was once chatter from those disinterested in fights other than the main event, and the Bull drank in that silence.
 It felt lately that the only time he could think was while the crowd was being worked up.
 There was a clarity in the moment before stepping before his neighbours, before he stopped being Bhuren the stonemason and became the Bull of Novest.
 The crowds' eyes will belong to him in a minute, but for now, he was the one looking at them.